 The book and website are full of such baseless, self-made claims, based purely on anecdotal evidences.
 Initially it was just the diet, but now there are a host of blood-group type supplements out there: blood type probiotic formulas, blood type mineral and vitamin formula, blood type protein bars and shakes, anti-stress supplements for specific blood types, vision support and memory enhancement supplements, detoxification supplements, and even blood group type herbal teas, to name a few.

-- Cusack & team, in their 2013 study, identified and analyzed studies which presented data related to blood-group type diet.
+- A 2013 study, identified and analyzed studies which presented data related to blood-group type diet.
 They found that, no studies have been performed to specifically examine resulting health effects.
 This situation is despite it being mentioned within D’Adamo’s books (published in 1996 and 2004) that ABO blood type diet trials were expected to be completed within 2y and 12wk, respectively.

-- Wang & team, in their 2014 study , determined the association between ‘blood-type’ diets and biomarkers of cardio-metabolic health and whether an individual’s ABO genotype modifies any associations.
+2. A 2014 study, determined the association between ‘blood-type’ diets and biomarkers of cardio-metabolic health and whether an individual’s ABO genotype modifies any associations.
 They took 1,455 subjects (993 women and 462 men) participants of the Toronto Nutrigenomics and Health (TNH) Study, which is a cross-sectional examination of young adults aged 20 to 29 years.
 Dietary intake was assessed using a one-month, 196-item food frequency questionnaire and a diet score was calculated to determine relative adherence to each of the four ‘Blood-Type’ diets.

 Acc. to Dr. Robert Shmerling, associate physician and clinical chief of rheumatology at Beth Israel Deaconess Medical Centre and an associate professor in medicine at Harvard Medical School; “Type O was said to be the original “ancestral” blood type of the earliest humans who were hunter-gatherers, with diets that were high in animal protein.
 Group A was said to evolve when humans began to farm and had more vegetarian diets.
 Group B blood types were said to arise among nomadic tribes who consumed a lot of dairy products.
 And since Group AB blood was supposed to have evolved from the intermingling of people with types A and B blood, type AB recommendations were intermediate between those for people with types A and B blood.